pigshell/pigshell/README.md

 ## Processing on the desktop - Wsh ##

-_Psty_ runs a websocket service, effectively converting every Unix utility which uses stdin/stdout into a potential member of the _pigshell_ pipeline.
+_Psty_ runs a websocket service, effectively converting any Unix utility which uses stdin/stdout into a potential member of the _pigshell_ pipeline.
 For instance, if you have ImageMagick installed,